-The Kennel Club begins its search once more for the best dog photographers around the world as its annual Dog Photographer of the Year competition launches today.
+The Kennel Club has once again begun its search for the best dog photographers in the world today, with the launch of its annual Dog Photographer of the Year competition.

-Now in its thirteenth year, last year the international competition received almost 10,000 entries from over 75 different countries around the globe, including Canada, Russia, Brazil and New Zealand, making it the biggest and most popular canine photography competition in the world.
+Founded in 2005, Dog Photographer of the Year has attracted thousands of images from photographers around the world, and last year received 10,000 entries from over 90 different countries, including China, Israel, Russia, Argentina and South Africa, making it the biggest and most popular canine photography competition in the world.

 - Dogs at Play

 - Man's Best Friend

 - Young Pup Photographer (for entrants aged 11 and under)

 - ‘I Love Dogs Because …’ (for entrants aged between 12 and 17)